Constance of Aragon, Queen of Majorca

 In a short war (1343–44), James (and allegedly Constance) was driven out of Majorca by Peter, who annexed the Balearic Islands to the Crown of Aragon.

 Two years later, Constance died in Montpellier.
 She was outlived by James and her two children.
 Her husband remarried the following year to Violante of Vilaragut.

+Works

+Constance of Aragon is thought the be the author of Ez yeu am tal que's bo e belh, a poem present in the Cançoner Vega-Aguiló (Spain, Barcelona, Biblioteca de Catalunya, ms. 7-8, f.
+49r-v).
+The attribution of the text in this manuscript is "La Reyna de Mallorques", which leads historians to believe it could alternatively have been authored by James III's second wife, Violante of Vilaragut.

+The first stanza can also be found in a manuscript (Spain, Barcelona, Biblioteca de Catalunya, ms. 1716, f.
+43v-r) containing a catalan translation of Decameron.
+Said stanza can be found at the bottom of the 43rd folio, after the red mark.